IDE Integration with SpecFact CLI

 - Get copied to IDE locations -

-specfact init idediscovers installed module resources and copies them to IDE-specific directories - Registered automatically - The IDE reads these files and makes them available as slash commands
+specfact init idediscovers installed module resources and copies them to IDE-specific directories - Registered automatically - The IDE reads these files and makes them available as slash commands or skills

 - Fall back safely during transition - If no installed module prompt payloads are present yet, SpecFact can still use packaged core fallback resources